Hiring and Promoting: Gut Instinct, Fantasy Football and Assessment

-After examining the magnitude of his challenge, this CEO had come to a powerful realization.
+After examining the magnitude of his challenge, this CEO had come to a powerful realisation.
 “You know, I have more information available to me when I make my fantasy football picks than I do about which employees to promote.”

 I laughed at his comment, but I understood his frustration.

 The consequences of promoting the wrong person go beyond the leaders themselves to the teams they manage.
-Studies have shown that working for a bad boss is often a top reason people leave their jobs.
+Studies have shown that working for a bad manager is often a top reason people leave their jobs.